phylum-dev/documentation/docs/integrations/github_app.md

 >
 > ![GitHub app settings - PRO](../../assets/gh_app_settings_pro.png)

-For every update to the default branch or a pull request for a monitored repository, the GitHub app will automatically run check the dependencies in [supported lockfiles](../cli/supported_lockfiles.md).
+For every update to the default branch or a pull request for a monitored repository, the GitHub app will automatically check the dependencies in [supported lockfiles](../cli/supported_lockfiles.md).

 #### Default Branch